feddelegrand7/bubblyr/README.md

 `bubblyr` is an R wrapper of the JavaScript library [bubbly-bg](https://github.com/tipsy/bubbly-bg).
-It allows you to add beautiful animated bubbles within your Shiny application’s background.
+It allows you to add beautiful animated bubbles within Shiny and RMarkdown backgrounds.
 You can choose from several themes and apply the animation with one line of code.

 ## Installation